 “You’d never be able to put that level of detail and intricacy into the character design and weapons,” Richmond says.
 “We really like it and we’re proud of the way we’re pushing the show.”

-Beyond the show, Wonderstorm is already hard at work pushing The Dragon Prince in another direction: video games.
+Beyond that show, Wonderstorm is already hard at work pushing The Dragon Prince in another direction: video games.
 With Richmond at the helm, it’s easy to imagine a single-player adventure in the style of the treasure-hunting Uncharted series, but that’s not the plan.

 “It’s specifically not like Uncharted,” Richmond says.
-“It’s not a huge narrative based game.
-I can’t talk too much specifics but it’s not like that.”
+“It’s not a huge narrative-based game.
+I can’t talk too much specifics, but it’s not like that.”

 What he can say is that we’ll see a lot more of the world created for The Dragon Prince once the first Wonderstorm game arrives.
 (Though some details, like the way magic works, will overlap in both the game and show.)

 “The world is designed specifically where you can see a glimpse into it through the show,” Richmond says, “but the game will take you to places you haven’t seen.”